I can be a little competitive. Just ask Doug about ping pong on our honeymoon. 😉 . The good news is… we’re still married.

 Sometimes overly competitive people get their due on this side of heaven. (like I did when I was nine) Sometimes they don’t.
 In life, sadly, cheaters can win, unkindness can win.
 The bad guys can win.
 Do you hate that as much as I do?

 We struggle with the whole concept of justice.
-We want things to be made right.
-The books to be balanced.
-The bad guy to be punished.
+We want things to be made right, the books to be balanced and the bad guy to be punished.
 It seems straight forward when you are detached from the people involved.
 But what if your need for justice leaks into your personal relationships?

 Ian is my son and I love him.
 But sometimes I feel like his punching bag.
 I get mad at God because it’s not a fair fight.
 I’m the adult and Ian deserves more latitude because of all he has been through.
 Still, it wears me down.
 With the escalated war from a few days ago, I am still recovering.
 Ian has been resilient and seems himself again.
 I feel like I’m laying low, for protection.